lsfcin/alternative-isometric-perspective/README.md

 - [ ] Code to handle tiles and walls.
 - [ ] Code to handle occlusion of tiles and tokens.
-- [ ] Different token art for isometric and top-down views.
+- [?]
+Different token art for isometric and top-down views.
-- [ ] Code to handle non symmetrical token sizes.
+- [x] Code to handle non symmetrical token sizes.
-- [ ] Translation to other languages.
+- [x] Translation to other languages.
 - [x] Add new perspectives.
 - [x] Add custom perspectives.
 - [x] Check compatibility with other canvas related modules.